What is a channel?

 What You Need to Know about State Management: 6 Techniques for ASP.NET Core MVC

-This blog post covers the 6 state management techniques for ASP.NET Core MVC, as discussed by Saigon Technology - a .NET core development company with 10+ years of experience.
+This blog post covers 6 state management techniques for ASP.NET Core MVC.
+Saigon Technology, with 10+ years of .NET core experience, discussed them.

 Unlocking the Potential of .NET MAUI for Frontend and Web Developers